UBB-bibliometrics/search-strategies/remote_sensing.md

     OR "Terra" OR "Aqua" OR "NOAA"
-    OR "RADARSAT" OR "SeaWIFS" OR "TerraSAR-X" OR "AMSR2" OR "ICESat" OR "ALOS" OR "QuickSCAT" OR "GOCE" OR "GRACE" OR "CFOSAT" OR "SRAL" OR "HY-2" OR "SCATSat" OR "CFOSAT" OR "MetOP" OR "DMSP" OR "Coriolis (+)" OR "OceanSAT" OR "MSG" OR "SNPP" OR "GCOM" OR "CALIPSO" OR "CloudSat" OR "COSMO-SkyMed" OR "GOES" OR "GOSAT" OR "Jason" OR "KOMPSAT" OR "Meteosat" OR "MSG" OR "NIMBUS" OR "OCO" OR "PROBA" OR "QuikSCAT" OR "TOMS" OR "RapidEye" OR "SAGE" OR "Aeolus" OR "Biomass" OR "EarthCARE" OR "FLEX" OR "SMAP" OR "SMOS" OR "SPOT" OR "Suomi"
+    OR "RADARSAT" OR "SeaWIFS" OR "TerraSAR-X" OR "AMSR2" OR "ICESat" OR "ALOS" OR "QuickSCAT" OR "GOCE" OR "GRACE" OR "CFOSAT" OR "SRAL" OR "HY-2" OR "SCATSat" OR "CFOSAT" OR "MetOP" OR "DMSP" OR "Coriolis*" OR "OceanSAT" OR "MSG" OR "SNPP" OR "GCOM" OR "CALIPSO" OR "CloudSat" OR "COSMO-SkyMed" OR "GOES" OR "GOSAT" OR "Jason" OR "KOMPSAT" OR "Meteosat" OR "MSG" OR "NIMBUS" OR "OCO" OR "PROBA" OR "QuikSCAT" OR "TOMS" OR "RapidEye" OR "SAGE" OR "Aeolus" OR "Biomass" OR "EarthCARE" OR "FLEX" OR "SMAP" OR "SMOS" OR "SPOT" OR "Suomi"